-Describe the programme of work to be undertaken during the programme including how novel, realistic/ambitious the project is.
+Describe the programme of work to be undertaken during the project including how novel, realistic/ambitious the project is.
 Outline the specific deliverables anticipated and appropriate milestones by which to measure progress.
 There is an option to upload any supporting documents, figures and diagrams in the next question.
 Your description should include:

-- Description of the agreed work programme(s), including a breakdown of tasks - context of the proposed programme and the need it addresses - a detailed technical case for the programme of work
+- Description of the agreed work programme(s) against the objectives, including a breakdown of tasks with which team member will lead and in which country they are to take place - a detailed technical case for the programme of work - Outline of the planned stages